SimpleMethod/STM32-AM2320/README.md

 ![enter image description here](https://raw.githubusercontent.com/SimpleMethod/STM32-AM2320/master/Images/am2320_Atolic_TrueSTUDIO.png)

 Example code:
-**Remember the address of the device should be shifted one bit to the left!**
+**Remember the address of the device must be left shift by one bit.
+It is also important to remember about pull-up resistors e.g. 4.7kΩ**

     /* Private includes ----------------------------------------------------------*/
     /* USER CODE BEGIN Includes */